 2. Health Conditions.

 While we love them for being absolute goof balls, it would be best to realize they are not just a moving toy, but rather a functioning organism.
 As such, they may be prone to various illnesses and conditions throughout their lives.
 These conditions can either be brought on as a result of the genes the dog is carrying, or even just by the sheer size of the dog.
 For Labradors though, there are specific illnesses and conditions that it may go through in its life.
 Taking care of your pet’s health might be expensive and health insurance is a possible option.
-At PolicyScout, you can read more about different types of pet insurance to know what to expect when you decide to take a pet.
+You can read more about different types of pet insurance online to know what to expect when you decide to take a pet.

 2.1.
 Hip Dysplasia.